WINDROID-EMU/Windroid-Emu/README.md

 ### Keyboard and Mouse Support

-MiceWine Should Work Out of Box with Any QWERTY ABNT2 Keyboard and Mouse.
+Windroid Should Work Out of Box with Any QWERTY ABNT2 Keyboard and Mouse.

 When Mouse is Captured Press Alt+Q on Keyboard to Release or Press Back on Device.